AramZS/build-a-website/src/slides/12-netlify.md

-[Netlify](https://www.netlify.com/) can be used for more complex static sites.
+[Netlify](https://www.netlify.com/) can be used to host more complex static sites.